powsybl/powsybl-open-loadflow-knitro-solver/README.md

 ## Getting Started

-A Knitro installation is required to use the PowSyBl OLF Knitro extension.
+To use the PowSyBl Open Load Flow Knitro Solver extension, a valid Knitro installation is required.

+### Platform compatibility

+Knitro supports Linux, Windows, and macOS; however, its Java bindings are currently available only on Linux and Windows.

+### Installing Knitro

-Knitro installation kit and trial license can be obtained on the [Artelys website](https://www.artelys.com/solvers/knitro/programs/#trial).
+1. Obtain the installation kit and trial license from the [Artelys website](https://www.artelys.com/solvers/knitro/programs/#trial).

-After Knitro installation, create the following environment variables:
+2. Configure the following environment variables:
-- `KNITRODIR` containing the Knitro installation directory.
+  - `KNITRODIR`: Path to the Knitro installation directory.
-- `ARTELYS_LICENSE` containing the Knitro license (either the license file path, or the license content).
+  - `ARTELYS_LICENSE`: Path to the Knitro license file or its content.

+### Installing Knitro Java Bindings
-Knitro Java bindings use a private JAR which is not available on Maven Central and must be installed locally as follows:
+Knitro Java bindings require a private JAR file that must be installed locally, as it is not available on Maven Central.
+Use the following command:

 ```bash
 ./mvnw install:install-file -Dfile="$KNITRODIR/examples/Java/lib/Knitro-Interfaces-2.5-KN_14.1.0.jar" -DgroupId=com.artelys -DartifactId=knitro-interfaces -Dversion=14.1.0 -Dpackaging=jar -DgeneratePom=true
 ```

+### Running a Load Flow with Knitro Solver

 To run a load flow with PowSyBl Open Load Flow Knitro Solver.
 We first add a few Maven dependencies to respectively have access to network model, IEEE test networks and simple logging capabilities: